deltaclock/av-discover/README.md

 #### Credits

-This tool this majorely based on the https://github.com/harleyQu1nn/AggressorScripts project
+This tool this majorly based on the https://github.com/harleyQu1nn/AggressorScripts project